Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Singleton.md

         }
     }
     ```
 !!! note
-    Spring manages the lifecycle and thread safety for you, ensuring it behaves like a Singleton without extra code.
+    Spring manages lifecycle and thread safety for you, ensuring it behaves like a Singleton without extra code.

----

-### **Comparisons**
+### **Comparison**

 | **Implementation**                 | **Thread Safety** | **Lazy Initialization** | **Serialization Safe** | **Ease of Implementation** |
 |------------------------------------|------------------|------------------------|-----------------------|-----------------------------|